Proposal Initiation and Approval Form

 The Proposal Initiation and Approval Form (PIAF) is used to document and prepare applications for sponsored Research Grants and Contracts to external parties.
 Initially, the Principal Investigator / Project Director (PI / PD) is responsible for completing Sections I-V. The Grant Management Specialist (GMS) completes Section VI: Budget.
 Section VII: Signatures is completed prior to the Proposal submission.

-The Office of Research and Graduate Studies will notify the Research community approximately six weeks before the deadline.
+The Office of Research (OR) will notify the Research community approximately six weeks before the deadline.
 PIs / PDs are to submit a brief Project Summary and rough Budget estimate (pre-Proposal) for an internal competition, and the Associate Provost for

 Research approves the submission to move forward with a formal Proposal.